SOFTS-London cocoa recovers as worries over tight supplies dominate

-LONDON, Sept 26 (Reuters) - London cocoa futures on ICE rose on Tuesday, recovering from the prior session's falls as the market's focus returned to the issue of tight supplies.
+NEW YORK, Sept 26 (Reuters) - London cocoa futures on ICE closed up on Tuesday, recovering from the prior session's falls as the market's focus returned to the issue of tight supplies.

 COCOA